The Spiritual Awakening Test: Insights Into the Questions and Answers

 Foreword

-In the use of these two unique instruments, the degree of open-mindedness and the level of attention play a key role, in addition to the age of the user.
+In order to ensure optimal use of these two distinctive instruments, it is essential to maintain an open mind and a high level of attention, in addition to considering the age of the user.
 The responses are qualitative, reasoned; if read hastily and superficially they inevitably lead to a modest score.

 General warnings

 The awakening and the awareness tests should therefore be taken with utmost concentration, striving to understand the meaning of each answer, though seemingly trivial, before making one’s choices.
-Regarding the open-mindedness rate, it should be specified that the test setting requires the user to possess a certain degree of maturity and inclination toward introspection.
-It is unlikely that a teenager under the age of 16 would be able to grasp certain nuances inherent in the questions and answers, so it is recommended that younger people who nevertheless wish to take these two tests should do so in the company of an adult to act as a support.
+With regard to the open-mindedness rate, it should be noted that the test setting may require a certain degree of maturity and inclination toward introspection.
+It is possible that a teenager under the age of 16 may not fully comprehend certain nuances inherent in the questions and answers.
+Therefore, it may be advisable, for younger individuals who wish to take these two tests, to do so in the company of an adult, in order to receive guidance and support.

 Warnings for the hurried